 AOP for skin sensitisation

-The first key event (KE1) is based on the premise that for a chemical to be a sensitiser it must first interact with skin proteins for it to be recognised by cells of the immune system.
+The first key event (KE1) is based on the premise that for a chemical to be a sensitiser, it must first interact with skin proteins for it to be recognised by cells of the immune system.
 KE1 represents the molecular initiating event and requires that the chemical binds covalently with protein to form haptens.
-In some instances, a chemical may require oxidation (a pre-hapten) or activation by host enzymes (a pro-hapten) to react with skin proteins.
-The second key event (KE2) is defined as keratinocyte activation and is associated with the ability of a sensitiser to induce a local inflammatory response and alterations in gene expression in keratinocytes; changes that are known to be induced by contact sensitisers.
-Key event 3 (KE3) relates to dendritic cell (DC) activation and refers to the requirement for a sensitising material to bind to and activate local DC causing migration of activated DC to draining lymph nodes with simultaneous upregulation of membrane expression of maturation markers including CD54 (an adhesion molecule) and CD86 (a co-stimulatory molecule).
+Sometimes, a chemical may require oxidation (a pre-hapten) or activation by host enzymes (a pro-hapten) to react with skin proteins.
+The second key event (KE2) is defined as keratinocyte activation and is associated with the ability of a sensitiser to induce a local inflammatory response and alterations in gene expression in keratinocytes, changes that are known to be induced by contact sensitisers.
+Key event 3 (KE3) relates to dendritic cell (DC) activation and refers to the requirement for a sensitising material to bind to and activate local DC causing migration of activated DC to draining lymph nodes with simultaneous upregulation of membrane expression of maturation markers, including CD54 (an adhesion molecule) and CD86 (a co-stimulatory molecule).
 Upregulation of these maturation markers on DC enables their interaction with and activation of allergen-reactive T cells in draining lymph nodes, leading to T cell proliferation which defines KE4.
-Together, these key events describe the cellular and molecular processes that are required for a susceptible individual to become sensitised.
+These key events describe the cellular and molecular processes required for a susceptible individual to become sensitised.

-Used together as a testing strategy, these predictive tests can be used instead of animal test methods as part of an Integrated Approach to Testing and Assessment (IATA) assess a potential contact allergen.
-The use of fully validated in vitro methods helps with the goals to reduce, refine and replace animal testing.
-In the event of obtaining any positive results in these assays Gentronix can offer expert advice on how to move forward.
+Together as a testing strategy, these predictive tests can be used instead of animal tests as part of an Integrated Approach to Testing and Assessment (IATA) to assess a potential contact allergen.
+The use of fully validated in vitro methods helps reduce, refine and replace animal testing.
+In the event of obtaining positive results in these assays, Gentronix can offer expert advice on moving forward.